DEFCESCO/blog.defcesco.io/_posts/2023-07-06-Hacking-the-Modern-Stack.md

     });
 </script>
 ```
+*Proof of concept for the stored XSS.*

 ![The stored XSS payload is submitted.
 You can see the 200 Success `POST` request to `/api/admin/scrape/create`, and finally, you can see our created job is sent to `POST` on the `request-quote` API function.
 Magnificent!](/img/Hacking_the_Modern_Stack/Untitled%209.png)

-The stored XSS payload is submitted.
+*The stored XSS payload is submitted.
 You can see the 200 Success `POST` request to `/api/admin/scrape/create`, and finally, you can see our created job is sent to `POST` on the `request-quote` API function.
-Magnificent!
+Magnificent!*

 With the Redis cache poisoned, all we need to do is trigger the deserialization of the poisoned Redis cache and execute the injected payload.
-Returning to [our original analysis for the deserialization](https://www.notion.so/Hacking-the-Modern-Stack-3223b3885b47473e93fe7568d8cd1767?pvs=21), we can initiate a request to the `/admin/scrape/list` endpoint, passing the corresponding job ID `2813308004`!
+Returning to our original analysis for the deserialization, we can initiate a request to the `/admin/scrape/list` endpoint, passing the corresponding job ID `2813308004`!
 The initiated request will trigger the processing of the job by the worker, which will involve deserializing the payload and executing the commands within it.

 ```python
 @api.route('/admin/scrape/<int:job_id>/status', methods=['GET'])